joelgibson/lievis/site/src/help.md

     rsvg-convert foo.svg --output foo.pdf --format pdf

-In theory Inkscape should also be able to convert from SVG to PDF, but it seems to misinterpret some of the SVG files that come out of LieVis.
+In theory Inkscape should also be able to convert from SVG to PDF, but it seems to misinterpret some of the SVG files that come out of Lievis.

 To perform touch-ups to the SVG, you can use a vector graphics editing program like Inkscape or Adobe Illustrator.